-After your purchase has been processed, your test kit will be mailed to you directly, arriving within 3-5 business days (unless shipping internationally).
+After your purchase has been processed, your test kit will be mailed to you directly, arriving within 3-5 business days (allow longer for international shipping).

 SALIVA COLLECTION INSTRUCTIONS

-If you have purchased a saliva test, your test kit will come with everything you need to collect your samples and return them to the laboratory for analysis (including a pre-paid UPS shipping label).
+If you've purchased a saliva test package, your test kit will come with everything you need to collect your samples and return them to the laboratory for analysis (including a pre-paid UPS shipping label).
 NOTE: if you "ADD ON" a vitamin D or thyroid blood test, you'll receive a saliva/blood combo kit.
 Blood tests may be collected any day.

-- 4 collection tubes to collect samples upon waking / before lunch / before dinner / before bed (MUST be completed within the same day)
+- You'll receive 4 collection tubes to collect samples upon waking / before lunch / before dinner / before bed (MUST be completed within the same day).

-- Women without cycles or with an irregular cycle may test any day of the month that they are not bleeding
+- Women with absent cycles (for 2 months or more) may test any day of the month that they are not bleeding/spotting.

-- If using hormone medications or birth control, note where indicated on the test requisition form included in kit.
+- If using hormone medications or birth control, provide details where indicated on the test requisition form included in kit.

-- Your results will be ready 7-10 biz days from the time the lab receives your samples in the mail.
+- Your results will be ready 7-10 business days from the time the lab receives your samples in the mail.
 You can track your samples en route to the lab using the tracking # on the 2nd half of the UPS shipping label.

 WHY DO WE PREFER SALIVA HORMONE TESTING VS. STANDARD BLOOD TESTING...WHAT'S THE DIFFERENCE?